Construction Accidents and Work-Related Injuries

 For workers, however, workers’ compensation may not be the only type of benefits that you are eligible to receive.
 If a faulty ladder, scaffold, power tool or other piece of equipment was defective and unsafe, you may be able to file a claim against the manufacturer of that product in order to receive additional financial compensation.
 General contractors, subcontractors, equipment manufacturers and property owners may all be possible sources of liability.

 Learn More About Your Claim and Your Rights

 If you have been injured on a construction site, talk with an experienced attorney at Cada Law to learn more information about your rights.
-Contact us to schedule a free initial consultation at our downtown Lincoln office and discuss your options with confidence.
+Contact us at our downtown Lincoln office and discuss your options with confidence.
 Get the help you need by calling us at 402-477-2233 or toll free at 888-546-2232.